stanislav-pimenov-inno/amazonlinux-jmeter/README.md

 * -n flag means “run JMeter in Non-GUI mode”
 * -t is used to specify path to jmx file
-* -l name of JTL file to log sample results to
+* -l specifies name of JTL file to log sample results to
 * -e generate report dashboard after load test
-* -o output folder where to generate the report dashboard after load test.
-Folder must not exist or be empty
+* -o output directory where to generate the report dashboard after load test.
+Directory should not exist or be empty

 2.2  Example